@theredspace/spp-client

 • Monitor your request volume and avoid sending bursts of requests.

-If you need to process more than 1,000 records, consider spreading your requests over time or paginating your requests.
+If you need to process more records, consider spreading your requests over time or paginating your requests.

 All methods throw typed errors that extend JavaScript's Error class.
 You can catch and handle these using try/catch blocks.
 The main error types are: